11 Best Legal Tech Companies of 2026

 Source: G2

-The contract management tool automates the creation, execution, and management of contracts with the following features:
+The contract management tool automates the creation, execution, and management of contracts.
+In addition, this tool can integrate with other tools you’re already using.

 - AI-powered contract review: Uses AI to analyze contracts, identify risks, and suggest edits.